Lifts & Terrain

 Lift Tickets

 The electronic lift tickets are valid for all the Shiga Kogen ski areas as well as the shuttle bus.
-Configurations include single day passes as well as Shiga Kogen Super Passes for 3, 5 or 10 days.
-You can use a credit card at most of the ticket offices to purchase lift tickets.
+Configurations include single day passes as well as 2-7 day passes.
+You can use a credit card at most of the main ticket offices to purchase lift tickets (but not at some of the southern Shiga ski areas).
+Like other Japanese ski resorts, there is no financial incentive to pre-purchase lift tickets as part of a package.

-All the different ski areas are at different elevations so snow quality varies significantly across Shiga Kogen.
+All the different ski areas have different aspects and are at varying elevations so the Shiga Kogen snow quality varies significantly.
 Snow quality is often excellent at the high ski resorts.
 Higashitateyama, Terakoya, Yakebitaiyama, Okushigakogen, Shibutoge and Yokoteyama have top elevations that range from about 2,000 metres up to 2,305 metres, which gives them a significant advantage over other Nagano ski resorts such as

 Nozawa Onsen,